Nguyen-Hoang-Nam/nvim-dotfiles-kitty/README.md

 ### Kitty

 You can use operator mono if you can afford it.
 Cascadia seems to be a great alternative and it's open source.
+You need to install [nonicons](https://github.com/yamatsum/nonicons)

 ```
 font_family FiraCode Nerd Font Mono
 bold_font Cascadia Code
 italic_font Cascadia Mono
 bold_italic_font Cascadia Code
+symbol_map U+f101-U+f208 nonicons
-font_size 15
+font_size 16
 ```

 ### Plugin list